 We fielded the experiment on a sample of actual voters in the 2016 U.S. presidential election, using Amazon Mechanical Turk.
 The 29 catchphrases were divided into three batches, in which subjects were sequentially shown nine or ten catchphrases (paired utterances), with utterance modality (text, audio, or video) randomly assigned at the pair level.
-Subjects were permitted to participate in more than one batch but could complete each batch once, ensuring that no individual was assigned the same catchphrase more than once.
-After dropping subjects who failed an audio-based attention check and/or had duplicated IP addresses, 773 voters participated in the first experiment.
-On average, more than 250 voters coded each phrase.
-Appendix Section C displays screenshots depicting exactly what respondents saw, and Appendix Figure 13 plots the means for each of these conditions, for each of the paired recordings, demonstrating substantial variability across these conditions.7
+Subjects were permitted to participate in more than one batch but could complete each batch only once, ensuring that no individual was repeatedly exposed to a particular catchphrase.
+After dropping subjects who failed an audio-based attention check or had duplicate IP addresses, 773 voters participated in the first experiment.
+On average, more than 250 voters evaluated each phrase.
+Appendix Section D displays screenshots depicting exactly what respondents saw, and Appendix Figure 14 plots the means for each of these conditions, for each of the paired recordings, demonstrating substantial variability across these conditions.

-5.2 Null Hypothesis Testing in the Naturalistic Experiment
+4.2 Null Hypothesis Testing in the Naturalistic Experiment